AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/model-data-in-schemas.md

 Now let's add the identities to our new schema:

 1. In the **[!UICONTROL Field groups]** section, and select the **[!UICONTROL Add]** button.
-1. Search for `Luma Identity Profile Field group`.
+1. Search for `Luma Identity Profile field group`.
 It is not available!
 Remember that field groups are specific to a class, and this schema uses the XDM ExperienceEvent class instead of the XDM Individual Profile class.
 We will add a new field group for the XDM ExperienceEvent class that contains the same exact identity fields thanks to our data type
 1. Select the **[!UICONTROL Create new field group]** radio button
 1. Enter the **[!UICONTROL Display name]** as `Luma Identity ExperienceEvent Field group` and select the **[!UICONTROL Add field group]** button
 1. Make sure the **[!UICONTROL +]** buttons appear on in the **[!UICONTROL Structure]** section so you can add new fields